sunnymui/iframe-focus-tracker/README.md

 3. Configuration Options (object) - An optional object containing configuration options.
 You don't have to create the whole config object again to customize just one option, any options missing will have the defaults applied:
   - Once (bool) - Should we only track the first interaction with the iframe?
 Thus, callback will only run once.
 Default: false
   - Form (bool) - Is this a form or complex structure requiring input that returning focus to the window would mess up?
 Setting to true will turn off window refocusing after interaction which also disables sequential clicks in the iframes.
 Only applies to the element this is set for.
 Default: false
+  - Start (int) - After how many focus events/interactions with this element should we start running the callback?
+Useful for when a script generated iframe creates focus on the iframe while it creates the element and you have tracking set to once.
+Default: 0

 Example:
 ```